klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S01_What_are_accelerators.md

     (albeit slightly slower than Frontier, the first one).
-    One of the European pre-exascale systems was planned to have a compute section with the successor of that chip, code named Rialto Bridge, so that there would be large systems in Europe with NVIDIA, AMD and Intel GPUs, but as that chip is cancelled they switch to NVIDIA GPUs.
+    One of the European pre-exascale systems was planned to have a compute section with the successor of that chip, code named Rialto Bridge, so that there would be large systems in Europe with NVIDIA, AMD and Intel GPUs, but as that chip was cancelled, they switched to NVIDIA GPUs.

 -   The NEC SX Aurora TSUBASA has a more traditional vector computing architecture, but is physically also an expansion card that is put in a regular Intel-compatible server.
 It is special in the sense that the